 I love a real book.
-Whilst an e-book may be very eco-friendly and handy for travellers who need to save space it simply cannot provide the same experiential value of a real hard copy book.
+Whilst an e-book may be eco-friendly and handy for travellers who need to save space it simply cannot provide the same experiential value as a real hard copy book.
 I am known for travelling often and travelling light but I have yet to succumb to a Kindle or similar.
 Why?

 - delight at being in possession of a brand new book that tantalises with its pristine pages waiting to be devoured

 - a wonderful feeling of escapism regardless of whether I am stretched out in the sun, curled up on my bed or squished into an aeroplane seat.